Eagles 2024 Draft Targets: Trade Ups, Lucky Falls, Options at 22, and Who I’m Passing On

 What puzzles me is you see watching him and every draft profile includes as well “stiffness, extra steps, and change of direction” concerns but these for some reason are overlooked by many despite typically being killer traits for corners.

-He may be end up being a good pro and, if he does, I agree with those that think it will be at safety as I just don’t see a cover CB at all.
-Another guy I could be wrong on but if I’m taking a CB high, it’s going to be a guy that can man cover.
+He may be end up being a good pro and, if he does, I agree with those that think it will be at safety as I just don’t see a cover CB, especially outside.
+Another guy I could be wrong on but if I’m taking a CB high, I want to get a Slay replacement.
 That’s not DeJean.

 Kamari Lassiter / Ennis Rakestraw